-Burry Gowen is a newcomer to the Old City South neighborhood, having moved to his home at 5 Tremerton Street in 2011.
-Prior to moving to St. Augustine, Burry and his wife Wendy lived in the Boston area, where Burry taught middle school social studies in the Lexington Public School system.
+Burry Gowen is a founding member of the OCSNA and immediate past president, who continues to provide counsel to the Board as an emeritus member.
+Prior to moving to their home at 5 Tremerton Street, Burry and his wife Wendy lived in the Boston area, where Burry taught middle school social studies in the Lexington Public School system.
 While at Lexington, Burry served as Social Studies Department Chair from 1998 to 2005 and was named Lexington Public Schools Secondary Teacher of the Year in 2004.
 Burry has a B. A. in Economics from Marietta College and an Ed.M. from Harvard University.
 Wendy and Burry love their adopted hometown, its historical neighborhoods, and the warmth and welcoming nature of their neighbors.
-This year, Burry serves as President and Treasurer of the OCSNA and delegate to the St. Augustine Neighborhood Council.

-Board member-at-large and Chair, Membership Committee and Social Committee
+OCSNA Board Member and Chair, Social & Membership Committee

 Gail Crocetta was born in upstate New York where she and her husband Pat lived and raised their 2 children.
 Gail graduated from the State University of New York at Albany and became a Rehabilitation Counselor (CRC).
 She managed vocational programs serving individuals with disabilities and other barriers to employment.